Vaihtoehtoiset kirjoitusmuodot

 - (transitive, military) To cover or keep in check.

-- (intransitive) To wear a mask; to be disguised in any way
+- (intransitive, obsolete) To disguise oneself, to be disguised in any way.

 - (transitive, computing) To set or unset (certain bits, or binary digits, within a value) by means of a bitmask.

-- (transitive, computing) To disable (an interrupt, etc.) by unsetting the associated bit.
+- (transitive, computing) To disable (an interrupt, etc.) by setting or unsetting the associated bit.

 Esimerkit